Check out our Little Book – the annual summer guide to fun and adventure!

 (Some activities may depend on the facility of the camp session, the age requirements, or the session your camper is attending.)

 Day Camp offers girls entering grades 1-5 the opportunity to enjoy the outdoors during the day and return home each evening.
-The Day Camps at Camp Dean and Camp McCormick offer an overnight option once during the week-long program.
-The camp sessions are facilitated by the Camp Dean and Camp McCormick Camp Staff.
+Our Day Camps offer optional extended hours (until 8 p.m.) and a Thursday overnight during the week-long program.
+The camp sessions are facilitated by professional camp staff.

-This unique opportunity offered throughout the council and led by trained volunteers.
-These sessions often take place at local forest preserves, local and GSNI camps, or other outdoor facilities.
-Registration is handled by local volunteers.
-Talk with your service unit or contact Customer Care to inquire about Volunteer-Led camps in your area.
+This unique opportunity is offered throughout the council and led by trained volunteers.
+These camps often take place at local forest preserves, local and GSNI camps (Mary Ann Beebe Center), or other outdoor facilities.
+Registration is managed by screened, local volunteers.
+Speak with your service unit or contact Customer Care to inquire about Volunteer-Led camps in your area.

 Girls live at camp for sessions ranging from 3 days/2 nights up to 6 days/5 nights.
-During their stay, girls live in sleeping cabins, platform tents, Adirondacks, or covered wagons.
+During their stay, girls live in sleeping cabins, platform tents, or Adirondacks.
 Girls can attend on their own, with a buddy (current Girl Scout or non-member), or with girls from their troop.
-Resident Camp is delivered by seasonal camp staff.
+Resident Camp is delivered by seasonal, trained camp staff.

-Family Camp offers a great opportunity for first time campers to experience the fun of camp with a parent (or other favorite adult) by their side, but often come back year after year because they have so much fun.
-These sessions are offered periodically throughout the summer and are in the form of “Special Guy”, “Girls Getaway”, and “It’s All Relative”.
+Family Camp offers a great opportunity for first time campers to experience the fun of camp with a parent (or other favorite adult) by their side.
+Our family campers often come back year after year, because they have so much fun!
+These sessions are offered periodically throughout the summer and are in the form of “Special Guy”, “Girls Getaway”, and “It’s All Relative.”
 All Family Camp activities are led by seasonal camp staff.

-Ever want to camp with your troop, but needed some help?
+Ever want to camp with your troop but need some help?
 Well, Troop Camping is perfect for you!
-Summer camp staff will be on hand to lead all the camp activities, like swimming, archery and arts and crafts.
-They also will lead outdoor cooking meals.
-Troops will be sleeping in platform tents.
+Summer camp staff will be on hand to lead camp activities, such as swimming, archery, arts and crafts and outdoor cooking.
+Troops will be sleeping in cabins or platform tents – depending on the camp location.
 Troops are responsible for providing adult/girl ratio and do not need to have Outdoor Overnight training.

 Volunteers help us provide girls with an exceptional camp experience.
-Whether it’s painting new signs for the cabins, helping in the greenhouse, assisting with programming, or being a guest speaker, GSNI volunteers are critically important to the success of summer camp.
-Volunteer opportunities are flexible from a couple hours to a few days – you can help as little or as much as you’d like.
-We have opportunities available at all of our camps!
+Whether it’s helping in the greenhouse, assisting with programming, or being a guest speaker, GSNI volunteers are critically important to the success of summer camp.
+Volunteer opportunities are flexible, starting at just a couple hours to a few days.
+You can help as little or as much as you’d like!

 If you would like more information about volunteering at camp, please contact us at 844-476-4463 or email@example.com, use subject line “Camp Volunteer.”